DelphiCodeCoverage/DelphiCodeCoverage/3rdParty/JWAPI/jwapi2.2a/Win32API/readmefirst.txt

 You can change it in menu Tools->Environment Options-> tab Library -> Library path.

-If you also add the source file folder to the debug path in your project/global settings , you can browse the source code without compiling it.
+If you also add the source file folder to the debug path in your project/global settings, you can browse the source code without compiling it.

-The common\jediapilib.inc contains some compiler directives (like WINXP, WINVISTA) that shows or hides function declarations that are only available on these plattforms.
+The includes\jediapilib.inc contains some compiler directives (like WINXP, WINVISTA) that shows or hides function declarations that are only available on these plattforms.
 Make sure you use them wisely.
 Especially you can prevent your application from starting if you use static function binding with these functions.
 Your app will not start if you use a Vista only function because it is unknown to Windows XP or even 2000.
 Windows 2003 also contains some functions that are not available to Xp.
 Windows XP contains a known function (WNetRestoreConnectionW) that is no longer